Highdrien/image_super_resolution/README.md

 - Validation Data (HR images)

+## The data is then arranged as follows:

+In the `data` folder, you will find all the images used in the training.
+It contains:
+- `DIV2K`: a folder with the initial images.
+It contains the following folders:
+  - `DIV2K_train_HR`: folder containing all the training images in high definition (2K)
+  - `DIV2K_train_LR_bicubic`: corresponding low resolution images obtained using Matlab imresize function with default settings (bicubic interpolation), which containts:
+    - `X2`: LR images, downscale factor 2
+    - `X3`: LR images, downscale factor 3
+    - `X4`: LR images, downscale factor 4\
+  and the same for valid (validation data)

+- `patches`: which are image patches all of the same size that come from the DIV2K images.
+To get them, you have to run the code `create_patches.py`.
+- `create_patches.py`: To run it, go to the data folder, and run the code

 # Requirements

 To run the code you need python (I use python 3.9.13) and packages in the following versions :